Portland / Vancouver Metro – The Dalles – Hermiston OR & Tri Cities WA

 Is it okay to let a little grease go down the drain?

-Fats, oils, and grease (FOG) are capable of causing serious damage to your plumbing system – even in small amounts.
-The reason it is so harmful to let any FOG go down your drain is because these substances congeal at cooler temperatures, which can completely coat the inside of your pipes and lead to blockages in your drainage or septic system.
+FOG is capable of causing serious damage to your plumbing system – even in small amounts.
+Letting FOG down your drain is risky.
+These substances can clump up when they cool, coat your pipes, and create blockages in your drainage or septic system.

-Even temporarily lowering your standards for FOG disposal will also set a poor example for your employees.
+Lowering your standards for FOG disposal, even for a short time, sets a poor example for your employees.
 Daily grease management can be challenging for your staff, and they may be tempted to let more and more go down the drain over time.
-Sticking to best practices will help you avoid major plumbing issues throughout your restaurant.
+Following best practices can help you avoid major plumbing problems in your restaurant.

 How do commercial grease traps work?

-The purpose of a commercial grease trap is to separate wastewater from fats, oils, and grease (FOG).
+The purpose of a commercial grease trap is to separate wastewater from FOG.
 They function by slowing down the flow of hot, greasy water so that it can cool down enough for the FOG to congeal and float to the top.
 Once fully separated, the grease trap will hold onto the FOG and let the water go down the drain.

 How often should I have my grease trap cleaned?